bryanbuiles/My_desired_movies/README.md

   }
   ```

-- PATCH /users/userID - Update an user, needs the bearer token
+- PATCH /users/{userID} - Update an user, needs the bearer token
-- DELETE PATCH /users/userID - Delete an user, needs the bearer token
+- DELETE PATCH /users/{userID} - Delete an user, needs the bearer token

-### wish list movies endpoints:
+### desired list movies endpoints:

-- GET /wishlist - all wish movies by user, needs the bearer token
+- GET /wishedlist - all wish movies by user, needs the bearer token
-- POST /wishlist - Add a new wish movie to the list, needs the bearer token
+- POST /wishedlist - Add a new wish movie to the list, needs the bearer token

   Example: